 How to Increase Your Stamina: Start Small and See Big Results

-Building Stamina: A Beginner’s Guide to Getting Active
+How to Build Stamina: The Beginner’s Guide to Getting Active

-Remember: the goal isn’t to become an Olympic athlete.
-The goal is to feel better, move more efficiently, and have more energy for the things you love.
-Some days, you’ll feel great; others, you’ll wonder why you bothered.
+Remember, the goal isn’t to become an athlete overnight.
+It’s to feel better and have more energy for the things that matter most.
+Some days will feel easy; others will feel like a slog.
 Both are normal.
-Just keep showing up.
+The important thing is to keep showing up.

 Read more